 Put regular time away on your calendar, even if you can’t imagine taking it.
-Business writer and IT entrepreneur Susan Ward suggests delegating tasks, finding a non-competing replacement and closing up shop entirely so you can go recharge.3 As you plot your time, account for daily sleep, exercise and diet routines.
+Business writer and IT entrepreneur Susan Ward suggests delegating tasks, engaging partners, and setting aside time to recharge.3 As you plot your time, account for daily sleep, exercise and diet routines.
 (No one likes a sick entrepreneur.)

 5. What is my business’s value proposition?